MattiaBuzzoni/Sequential-Social-Dilemma/README.md

 The implemented environments are structured to be compatible with [OpenAIs gym environments](https://github.com/openai/gym).

+# Installation

+To install `cd` to the directory of the repository and run `pip install -e`.

 # Usage

 The file `example.py` contains a simple usage example where you can modify the number of agents and the size of its field of vision.
 To run the example `cd` to the directory of the repository and run `python example.py`.
 You should see something like this: